What Do High School English Students Actually Need to Learn in the Age of AI?

 This is all well and good, but at this moment, what can we do to ensure that students actually learn these skills and don’t just outsource their thinking to AI?
 I have a few ideas here and I’d love to hear what you’re coming up with!

-Students can’t fake discussion.
-There’s no way to outsource on the spot classroom communication to anyone else.
 My essential elements to creating a strong discussion are:

 • Set the expectation that everyone will contribute and link it to some sort of grading incentive or essential classroom routine.